akleszcz/web-dev-fun/section_3/notes/event_loop.md

 ```
 As you can see, the `console.log` instruction defined outside of `setTimeout` was run first, even thought it appears later in the code.
 This is because  `setTimeout`'s delay (of 0 ms, but still) is handled by Browser API.
 After the delay time passes, `setTimeout`'s callback is added to the callback queue.

 While the timer runs in the browser, `console.log('from outside of setTimeout');` is pushed to the call stack.
-Only after it is executed and the call stack is empty, `setTimeout`'s callback from the callback queue can be pushed to the call stack and exexuted.
+Only after it is executed and the call stack is empty, `setTimeout`'s callback from the callback queue can be pushed to the call stack and executed.

 Based on:
 - *Concurrency model and the event loop*, https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop